Azure/azure-data-labs/.assets/docs/adl-prerequisited.md

     $ terraform apply
     ```

-Alternatively, click on `Next` to follow the steps required to successfully deploy a blueprint through GitHub Actions.
+Alternatively, click on `Next` to follow the steps required to successfully deploy a template through GitHub Actions.

 >[Next >](./adl-createrepository.md)